-This No Bake Oatmeal Cookie recipe are a guilty pleasure of mine, they hold immense nostalgia.
+This No Bake Oatmeal Cookie recipe is a guilty pleasure of mine; they hold immense nostalgia.
 This was the first no bake cookie recipe I was allowed to make completely on my own.
-Whether it was an indwelling love for baking, or the draw of autonomy, I made No Bake Oatmeal Cookies a lot!
+Whether it was an indwelling love for baking or the draw of autonomy, I made No Bake Oatmeal Cookies a lot!
 As simple as these should be, as a kid, I struggled to execute them well.
+But now?
+I've perfected the process and these are a go-to in our home for quick, chocolatey comfort.

 Jump to: